mfthomps/Labtainers/docs/labdesigner.md

        Where:
          <id> - And identifer for the goal.
 It must be alphanumeric (underscores permitted).
          <type> - must be one of the following:
-              'matchanyany' - if any answertag matches any resulttag 'matchoneany' - if the first answertag matches any resulttag
+              'matchany' - if the answertag matches any resulttag
-                            - note: 'matchanyany' and 'matchoneany' will NOT be used as sub-goal for goal of type 'boolean' below 'matchonelast' - if the first answertag matches the last resulttag
+                         - note: 'matchany' will NOT be used as sub-goal for goal of type 'boolean' below 'matchlast' - if the answertag matches the last resulttag
-                             - note: 'matchonelast' can also be used as sub-goal for goal of type 'boolean' below 'boolean_set' - this is sub-goal to be used with goal of type 'boolean' below 'boolean' - goal based on boolean operation string that follows will be evaluated for boolean value
+                          - note: 'matchlast' can also be used as sub-goal for goal of type 'boolean' below 'boolean_set' - this is sub-goal to be used with goal of type 'boolean' below 'boolean' - goal based on boolean operation string that follows will be evaluated for boolean value